-The City is undertaking a project to update rules related to the allowance of middle housing.
+The City is updating local development regulations related to the allowance of middle housing.
 Middle housing includes housing types where a few homes are on one lot (duplex, triplex) and where homes are on separate lots that share a common wall (townhouses).
 The project is driven by updates to state law as well as local equitable housing policy.
-This will be the Planning Commission's eighth and final scheduled work sessions on the topic.
-The Planning Commission has previously reviewed three packages of Development Code and Comprehensive Plan updates.
-Attachment 1 provides Development Code excerpts highlighting significant changes since prior versions the Planning Commission saw.
-Attachment 2 is the combined updated package incorporating feedback to date.
+The desired project outcomes, as directed by City Council, are as follows: